JetJet13/jetjet-theme-vscode/README.md

 # JetJet Theme
-This package comes with three themes: Original, Alternate, and Light.
+This package comes with five themes: Original, Alternate, Light, Pastel and Prime.
-This theme will work for VS Code versions 1.8.0 and greater.
+These themes will work for VS Code versions 1.8.0 and greater.

 # Workbench Customization